Trump says 'a lot of progress' made with Iran to defuse crisis

 The level at which Iran is now refining uranium is still well below the 20% purity of enrichment Iran reached before the deal, and the 90% needed to yield bomb-grade nuclear fuel.
 Low-enriched uranium provides fuel for civilian power plants.

-The affair has stoked tension in the Gulf, with Britain saying on July 11 that it had fended off Iranian ships that tried to block a British tanker heading through the area.

-Later on Tuesday, Britain said it would send a third warship - a frigate - to the Gulf, although it denied the move was related to the current Iran crisis.

-Additional reporting by John Irish in Paris; Editing by Mark Heinrich
+Additional reporting by John Irish in Paris and Arshad Mohammed in Washington; writing by Mark Heinreich and Arshad Mohammed; editing by Mark Heinrich and Jonathan Oatis